Menu

 Attendance and Punctuality

-The classes with the highest attendance last week were:
+The classes with the highest attendance in term 4 were:

 Class%

-The classes with the least number of children arriving late to school last week were:
+The classes with the least number of children arriving late to school last term were:

 ClassNumber of Late marks